Siege of Malacca (1551): The siege

 In late June 1551, the Malay-Javanese fleet of 150 Malay lancharas, 6,000 Malay warriors, 40 Javanese junks and 4,000 Javanese warriors anchored by the coast of Sumatra in front of Cape Rachado and dispatched an ambassador to Malacca to try and convince the captain of the city Dom Pedro da Silva that they were passing by to attack the Sultanate of Aceh and to send him as many soldiers as he could to help.
 Suspecting a ruse, Dom Pedro instead dispatched vessels to the region to warn of the presence of the armada, recall all Portuguese soldiers away from the city, and bring back supplies, while ordering the garrison to prepare for an attack.

 Realizing the ruse had failed, the Javanese landed and attacked the villages in the vicinity of the city, while the Malays attacked the Malacca harbour.
 The Malays landed and began building siege-works, barricades and assembling artillery.

 A few days later, 40 Malay lancharas fought against a heavily armed Portuguese square-rigged caravel commanded by Dom Garcia de Meneses, that was passing on its way to the Moluccas.
 The Malays were unable to grapple the fast caravel, while a shot from a Portuguese cannon killed an experienced Johor admiral, who had fought the Portuguese for decades.
-Demoralized, the Malays withdrew to land, while Dom Garcia anchored close the fortress.
-Dom Garcia was later killed with 30 men on an attack onshore.
+Demoralized, the Malays withdrew to land, while Dom Garcia anchored close to the fortress.
+Dom Garcia was later killed with 30 men during an attack onshore.